ArchCWithClasses/SUIDChecker/README.md

 # SUIDChecker
 A shell script to check for default, custom or GTFOBin SUIDs on Linux machine.

 Siting SUID3NUM as source for default SUID binaries found in shell script.
-Anon-Exploiter SUID3NUM is also the source for the idea of seperating out SUID binaries into the default,GTFOBin, and custom catefories.
+Anon-Exploiter SUID3NUM is also the source for the idea of seperating out SUID binaries into the default,GTFOBin, and custom categories.

 https://github.com/Anon-Exploiter/SUID3NUM